diyhue/diyHue/README.md

 ## Recommendation:
  - Hue Essentials phone app for remote control and entertainment effects.
  - WS2812 Strip + Wemos D1 mini board for cool entertainment affects.
- - RaspberryPi 3B connected via ethernet port to your network for bridge emulation.
+ - RaspberryPi 3B connected via ethernet port to your network for bridge emulation (avoid using 2 interfaces in the same time).

 ## Working HUE features: